itmaybejj/linkpurpose/README.md

 * <a href="https://github.com/itmaybejj/linkpurpose/archive/refs/heads/main.zip" download>Downloading a file</a>
 * <a href="/" target="_blank">Opening a new window</a>

 Each category is optional, and custom categories and icons can be defined in config.

-Icons are visually hidden by default on links that contain an image, as these icons almost always need custom CSS for positioning.

 ### Why JS?
 Much of this *can* be done with fancy CSS, e.g.